Nationally Recognised Training

 National Recognition:

-The ‘Chain of Responsibility – TLIF0014’ course is delivered by Urban E-Learning Pty Ltd (RTO #31973).
-The course is recognised throughout Australia, and addresses the requirements of TLIF0014: Monitor the safety of transport activities (Chain of Responsibility) from the TLI Transport and Logistics Training Package.
+The ‘Chain of Responsibility – TLIF0080’ course is delivered by Urban E-Learning Pty Ltd (RTO #31973).
+The course is recognised throughout Australia, and addresses the requirements of TLIF0080 Implement and monitor the safety duties of transport activities (Chain of Responsibility) from the TLI Transport and Logistics Training Package.

 On completion of the course, you will receive a Nationally Recognised Statement of Attainment.
 This Statement of Attainment will give you a credit towards completion of a Certificate IV in Driving Operations, Traffic Operations, Logistics or Warehousing Operations or a Diploma of Logistics.